SearchBlox-Software-Inc/SB_core_plugin/README.md

 #**STEPS TO RUN REACT PLUGIN LOCALLY**

 **Installation:**
-Install node.js using the link below: https://nodejs.org/en/download/
+Install node.js using the link below (probably 14 or higher): https://nodejs.org/en/download/

 **Steps to Import node modules into project:**